 If I wouldve arrived in Ohio with a rigid mindset, of demanding, I need this, and this, and this and this I wouldve missed the many gifts that came my way.
 If I wouldve insisted that I find a gym versus walking with my sister-in-law, I wouldnt have had those precious hours with her.
 If I wouldve been adamant about bringing my own food, I wouldnt have enjoyed the fresh garden produce and stuffed cabbage.
 If I wouldve been insistent on keeping to my schedule, then I wouldnt have had that precious afternoon with my grandparents or the camaraderie of preparing for a large party with my female clan.

 I am grateful that I let go of the reins and received….love.

-I know what I need to feel good – the grounding I teach in growing human(kind)ness.
+I know what I need to feel good.
 You do, too.
 Heres where we get stuck: Instead of tapping into the essence of our need, something that can be met in a multitude of ways, we become fixated on meeting that need in one, fixed rigid scenario.
 And when we do, we make our lives very small.
 We make our options narrow, and limited, and miss out on the opportunity to expand our horizons, to breathe and grow and trust in lifes bounty.